Skip to content

 Tab completions qualityGoodBest-in-classN/AGood (IDE Extension)

-GitHub code reviewNoBugBot ($40/mo extra)Manual setupBuilt-in
+GitHub code reviewNoBugBot (free tier + usage-based)Manual setupBuilt-in

 Project configRules.cursor/rulesCLAUDE.mdAGENTS.md